 A loose rock, a fall, an accident.

-So, there!
-It will not take another two years, I hope, before we can return.
+So, there it is!
+I hope it won't take another two years before we can return.
 Looking forward to it!

 0 comments